Alfresco/docs-alfresco/search-services/1.3/using/index.md

 Single terms, phrases, and so on can be combined using "`NOT`" in upper, lower, or mixed case, or prefixed with "`!`" or "`-`".

-These queries search for nodes that contain the term "yellow" but does not contain the term "banana" in the content.
+These queries search for nodes that contain the term "yellow" but do not contain the term "banana" in the content.

 ```sql
 yellow AND NOT banana